ronnyml/snowplow-wiki/technical-documentation/1a-trackers/nodejs-tracker/Node.js-Tracker.md

 | [`trackStructEvent()`](#struct-event)       | Track a Snowplow custom structured event               |
 | [`trackUnstructEvent()`](#unstruct-event)   | Track a Snowplow custom unstructured event             |

+Details of other tracking methods are available in the documentation for the [tracker core][tracker-core].

 <a name="common" />
 ### 4.1 Common